madewithkoji/koji-core/README.md

 Koji.ready();
 ```

-Enable the user to upload an image from the frontend of the Koji.
+Enable the user to upload an image from the frontend of the Koji app.

 ```js
 import Koji from '@withkoji/core';